 A developer can use the Linux Kernel to create their own version of the Linux Operating System.
 The tweaked version of Linux is called Linux Distribution or Linux Based OS, here you can know more about Linux Distribution and Overview.

 Linux Kernel is the most basic program on your computer that is responsible for opening other software and programs in the background.

 There are many Linux based operating system but here we are going to discuss the most popular Linux based operating system.

 Ubuntu is an open-source software operating system that runs from the desktop, to the cloud, to all your internet connected things.

 You can download it for free.
-It is suitable for both commercial as well as professional purpose.
+It is suitable for both commercial as well as professional purposes.
 It uses GNU core utilities which makes file and folder handling quite easier.
-Ubuntu OS is available in more than 55 languages which make it easier to reach out to its less technical users.
+Ubuntu OS is available in more than 55 languages which makes it easier to reach out to its less technical users.

 Besides commercial purpose, various internet of things devices and cloud computing services use Ubuntu Operating system to carry out its tasks.

 2. Linux Mint